thunderbird89/esf/stories/story-knock-knock.md

 Miguel released the brake and the Talon leaped forward, acceleration pressing him back into his seat.
 The runway blurred beneath him, then fell away as the aircraft clawed for altitude.
 Beside him, Captain Teresa Ramos's Talon matched his climb.

 The sky above was clear, brilliant blue fading to the black of space as they climbed.
-Miguel's altimeter spun upward—ten thousand meters, twenty thousand, thirty thousand.
+Miguel's altimeter spun upward - ten thousand meters, twenty thousand, thirty thousand.
 The air was thinning, but the fusion drive pushed harder.

 Fifty thousand meters.
 The curvature of Earth was visible now, Portugal's coastline spreading out beneath him.
 Seventy thousand meters.
 One hundred thousand.